eclipse-openj9/openj9-docs/CONTRIBUTING.md

 # Contributing to the documentation

-:warning: The ID team are not accepting contributions at this time.

 The user documentation is authored in markdown and built into HTML using [Mkdocs](http://www.mkdocs.org/), with a [mkdocs-material](https://github.com/squidfunk/mkdocs-material) theme.
 If you want to contribute to the documentation, we recommend that you install a local test environment for editing and previewing your changes.